Turning Travel into an Honors Experience

-After attending a First Timer Session, you will have an idea of the opportunities for international travel available to you.
-Once you determine which option(s) work best for you, then you can begin to think about turning it into an honors experience.
+After attending a First Timer Information Session, you will have many ideas about international travel.
+Once you determine which option(s) work best for you, you should consider how to turn it into an honors experience.

 Faculty-led Academic Courses & Experiences

 The University Honors Program offers opportunities to travel abroad through its seminars with study tours.
-These are offered fall and spring semester through courses that span the four thematic areas in their focus.
-Most courses require an application and interview; review each seminar's individual web page to find out more!
+These are offered fall and spring semester.
+Most courses require an application and interview; review each seminar's individual web page to learn more.

 Many students also travel abroad through a study tour or other faculty-led opportunity provided by an academic department outside of honors.
 Students are welcome to propose these as honors experiences.